 Anything that comes from a financial institution could potentially be used by an identity thief.
 Sure, you have to keep copies of bank and credit card statements for record-keeping purposes, but only for three years.
-Anything older than that you should shred.
+Anything older than that should be shredded.
 In addition, shred canceled checks, voided checks, and any online purchase orders that contain your bank account or billing information.

 02Documents Containing Personal Information

 Your personal information is what identity thieves are after.
-Your date of birth and Social Security number are especially vulnerable, so make sure anything that has those numbers goes through the shredder.
-Other information to be wary of: your full name and address, home or work telephone numbers, or driver’s license number.
+Your date of birth and Social Security number are especially vulnerable; so make sure anything that contains that information goes through the shredder.
+Other information to be wary of is your full name, address, home or work telephone numbers, and driver’s license number.

 For example, mail you receive from the Internal Revenue Service, mail from your state vehicle registration agency, and employment-related mail containing your personal information should be shredded.
 Travel-related documents—besides your passport—contain personally identifiable information, such as your full name, itineraries, and other data that identity thieves might find useful.
 Shred it.